-Body fat is collected when you eat foods that have sugar content and trans fats.
+Body fat is collected when you eat foods that have sugar, carbohydrates, and trans fats.
 Fried foods, ice creams, baked foods, and soda, are a few examples of such foods.
-These foods help you accumulate body fat, without actually giving you any nutrition.
-Healthy weight gain, on the other hand, is about eating healthy foods like vegetables, lean meat, fruits, and grains that give your body the nutrition and energy, along with the calories it needs for weight gain.
-(1)
+These foods help you accumulate body fat.
+Healthy weight gain, on the other hand, is about eating healthy foods such as complex carbohydrates like vegetables and grains, proteins like lean meat, fish and eggs that give your body the nutrition and energy, along with the calories it needs for weight gain (1).

 Healthy weight gain enables you to build muscle mass and strength, while body fat just occupies space and if anything, makes physical activity difficult.
 Also, muscle mass is dense and gives your body a lean look, while body fat makes it seem bloated.

 Understand that weight gain is not just about the number.
-Healthy weight gain should also make your teen feel healthier, fitter, and stronger.
+Healthy weight gain should also make your teen feel healthier, fitter, stronger, and energetic.

 What Is The Ideal Weight For Teenagers?

 The appropriate weight of your teenager should be in proportion to the height.
-The BMI or Body Max Index calculates the ideal body weight of a person using the formula – Body Mass/ Height Square.
+The BMI or body mass index calculates the ideal body weight of a person using the formula – body mass/ height in meter square.
 The BMI gives the weight for age and length to determine the BMI percentile the teen falls in.
 The BMI percentile tells us if a person is of healthy weight, underweight, or overweight on average.

 [ Read: Diet Plan For Teenage Boy ]